DominicTremblay/lhl-js-essentials/README.md

 In our case, we're building a web server, more specifically a _chat 'server'_.
 So we need to listen for incoming HTTP requests and then send down the HTML, CSS and JavaScript that we wrote earlier for our chat client.

-While Node comes with basic HTTP handling support, a very (probably the most) popular 3rd party library (called "modules" in the Node community) named **Express** is used by most developers writing Web servers in Node.
+While Node comes with basic HTTP handling support, a very (probably the most) popular third party library (called "modules" in the Node community) named **Express** is used by most developers writing Web servers in Node.
 This is what we are using here.

 ```javascript